WOLFRAM

 Making Variables Final

-Making a variable final.
+Making the resistance of a Resistor component final.

 To change the final property of a resistor, or any other component that is not present in the variable views, locate the component in the Diagram View or the Component Browser and right-click it.
 In the menu that is shown, click the final item to toggle the final property of the component.
-Just as for variables, the menu final item may be disabled for a component if the component is implicitly final.
+Just as for variables, the final menu item may be disabled for a component if the component is implicitly final.

 Editing Type Parameters for a Variable